holgerbrandl/holgerbrandl.github.io/_posts/2017-05-08-kscript_as_awk_substitute.md

 ## Summary

-As we have discussed above, `kscript` can be used as a drop-in replacement for awk in situations where `awk` solutions would become overly clumsy.
+As we have discussed above, `kscript` can be used as a drop-in replacement for `awk` in situations where `awk` solutions would become overly clumsy.
 By allowing for standard _Kotlin_ to write little pieces of shell processing logic, we can avoid installing external dedicated tools in many situations.
 Although, `kscript`s written in _Kotlin_ are slightly more verbose than `awk` code, they are more readable and allow to express more complex data flow logic.

-Whereas as table streaming is certainly possible with `kscript` and beneficial in some situations, its true _true power_ is the handling of more complex data-types, such as  _json_, and _xml_, and domain specific data like _fasta_ or alignment files in bioinformatics.
+Whereas as table streaming is certainly possible with `kscript` and beneficial in some situations, its _true power_ is the handling of more complex data-types, such as  _json_, and _xml_, and domain specific data like _fasta_ or alignment files in bioinformatics.
 Because of the built-in dependency resolution in `kscript` third party libraries can be easily used in short self-contained mini-programs, which allows to cover a wide range of application domains.
 We plan to discuss more examples in our next article.

 Thanks for reading, and feel welcome to post questions or comments.